Materials-Consortia/OPTIMADE/optimade.rst

     - :query-url:`/trajectories/traj00000001?frame_step=10`.

 The server can decide how many frames are returned for each request.
-If the number of frames returned is less than the total number of frames requested by a client the server has to supply a link in the field `next_part_trajectory`_ which the client can use to download the rest of the trajectory.
+If the number of frames returned is less than the total number of frames requested by a client the server has to supply a link in the :field:`next` field of the :field:`links` section of the JSON response, which the client can use to download the rest of the trajectory.

 Return format for Trajectory Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~